BitcoinGet Review 2021 - Is It Safe and Legit?

 BitcoinGet is a platform where people are paid in BTC for completing simple tasks such as taking surveys or even for shopping.
 The website has quite a simplistic design.
 The platform is accessed without logging in or registration.
 The only data requested by BitcoinGet is the Bitcoin address for rewards receiving.
 However, the execution of certain tasks can require registration on the third side platforms as BitcoinGet only aggregates these tasks from other platforms.

 There are different opinions on whether people should try to earn via BitcoinGet or not as the payouts are not so big.
 In this BitcoinGet review, we will figure out if this platform is worthy in terms of profitability.
-More than that, we will try to figure out is it safe to use it and is BitcoinGet a scam?
+More than that, we will try to figure out is it safe to use it and is BitcoinGet legit or a scam?

 The website has been functioning since 2013.
 The homepage of the website has a slogan on it: "the easiest way to get free bitcoin".
 Obviously, this statement doesn't look accurate and is not even trying to do so.
 In fact, the users are capable of earning small amounts of satoshis in exchange for working hours.